 Information for Transfers

 Transfer Applicants: Admission into the major is based on the student’s academic college record.
-Transfer students seeking to major in mathematics must complete the following foundation courses prior to transfer:
+Effective with admission to the 2020-21 academic year, transfer students seeking to major in mathematics must complete equivalents to the following foundation courses prior to transfer:

 - Mathematics 19A, Calculus for Science, Engineering, and Mathematics

 - Mathematics 19B, Calculus for Science, Engineering, and Mathematics

 - Mathematics 21, Linear Algebra